 Component placement

-Changes PDWTo use this interface, you should download the latest version of PDW (version 3.x).
+Changes to PDWTo use this interface, you should download the latest version of PDW (version 3.x).
 In the 'Interface' settings in PDW from version 3.0, the user can now choose between 'Slicer' (the 'standard' 2 or 4 level interface) or 'RS232' (the new serial interface).
 It takes some getting used to this: changing between different data standards requires the user to change the settings on both the interface and in PDW.
+The manual of the interface can be found here.
 StatusSince its introduction in September 2010, several hundreds of interfaces have found their way to satisfied users worldwide.
-You can order a built and tested interface, or just the circuit board plus a programmed and tested microprocessor if you want to build the interface yourself.
-The manual can be found here. ![]() Prices and 'Buy Now'-buttons for instant ordering can be found on the Order page.
-A final remarkWithout the efforts of Peter Hunt to adapt PDW, this interface would not have existed.
-Therefore, for each sold interface or circuit board and microprocessor, a donation to him is made
+Early 2018, this interface has been discontinued.
+Its successor, the USB interface, remains available. ![]()

 |